Jack-42/audio-visualizer/README.md

-# spectrum-visualizer
+# Audio Visualizer
-A simple web app to visualize the frequency spectrum of audio.

-It is implemented in JavaScript with the Web Audio API.
+A simple web app for audio visualization implemented in JavaScript using the Web Audio API.